 Coats and boots are bulky.
-You'll need to make room in your bulging suitcase for winter clothes, along with your school supplies and comfort foods from home.
+You'll need to make room in your bulging suitcase for winter clothes, along with your school supplies.
+It can be a tight fit.

 If you pack your winter clothes, you won't need to buy any while you are abroad, which could be a downside....a coat or hat would make a rocking souvenir.

 Making sure it's warm enough

 If you're volunteering from a state that doesn't really do winter (hi there, Arizona!) you might be in for a shock.
 Your local malls might not carry the kind of coats and boots you'll need for a Russian or Ukrainian winter.

 Eastern European winters are more like Idaho or Wisconsin winters, so if you've survived a winter semester at BYU-Idaho walking to classes then you've got a good idea of what to expect.

 Buying It There

 Seriously, if you invest, you could be wearing your Russian boots or Ukrainian hats for years and years.
 (Oh and don't miss out on these souvenirs — they are also cool).

 On the way over, there will plenty of room for your other clothes and school supplies because you won't need to fit a puffy coat or fur lined boots inside.

 It's a good option for Fall and Summer Semesters